What should a parent do when their child isn’t interested in reading?

 Will they ever learn their letters?

-I just found the perfect solution to the disinterested child.
+I just found the perfect solution for the disinterested child.
 A Bluebee Pal.

 This is a sponsored post.
 For more information click here.